Click on the arrow below to listen to this story

 Neither of my parents ever took the time to introduce me to Jesus.
 They may have talked about him from time to time.
 They certainly dragged me to irrelevant church services, but primarily out of duty and obligation.
 But, they never formally introduced me to Jesus.

 Have you met Jesus?

 Many people have met Jesus.
 They arrived at a point in their lives where they knew they had been corrupted by sin.
-They had made grievous mistakes, found themselves over their heads in an addiction, or they knew something was missing in their lives.
-That’s when they met Jesus.
-But did they pursue a relationship?
+They had made grievous mistakes in their lives, or found themselves over their heads in an addiction, or they knew something was missing in their lives.
+That’s when they met Jesus, but did they pursue a relationship?

-In Mark 4:1-20, Jesus explains this problem in the parable of the sower.
+In Mark 4, Jesus explains this in the parable of the sower.